Whittier (Eat Street)

 $$–$$$

-Notable restaurants: Bryant Lake Bowl, Nighthawks, Moto-i, Tilia (nearby), Jungle Theater area spots, Wedge Table
+Notable restaurants: Bryant Lake Bowl, Nighthawks, Moto-i, Tilia (nearby), Jungle Theater area spots

 The Lyn-Lake corridor — where Lyndale and Lake Street intersect — is where Minneapolis goes for a night out that includes good food.
 Bryant Lake Bowl has been a neighborhood anchor for decades: bowling, theater, and a kitchen that takes its food more seriously than any bowling alley has a right to.
 Nighthawks does diner food elevated to an art form.
 Moto-i is the only sake brewery-restaurant in the Midwest.
 The scene here is more bar-and-restaurant than pure dining destination — you eat here as part of an evening, not as the point of the evening.
 The cuisine diversity is moderate (lots of New American and Asian-fusion) but the quality is consistently high and the atmosphere is unmatched.